phug-php/website/doc/en/installation.md

 should be written in JS style by default, but you can use PHP native style by setting `expressionLanguage` to `php`.

-Yii and Slim adapters are also available but based on **pug-php 2** and so there are not compatible with Phug:
+Yii and Slim adapters are also available but based on **pug-php 2** right now and so there are not yet compatible with Phug:

 - Yii 2: https://github.com/rmrevin/yii2-pug

 - Slim 3: https://github.com/MarcelloDuarte/pug-slim

-You want us to support some other framework, please open an issue here: https://github.com/phug-php/phug/issues/new and if your issue get some votes, we'll work on it.
+If you want us to support some other framework, please open an issue here: https://github.com/phug-php/phug/issues/new and if your issue get some votes, we'll work on it.

 ## Installation from scratch

-First you need composer if you have'nt yet: https://getcomposer.org/download/
+First you need *composer* if you have'nt yet: https://getcomposer.org/download/

-Then run:
+Then run in your application directory:
 ```shell
 composer require phug/phug
 ```